10 Things You Need To Know For Your Kilimanjaro Trek

 About Carryn

-5 thoughts on “10 Things You Need To Know For Your Kilimanjaro Trek”
+5 thoughts on “18 Things You Need To Know about Climbing Kilimanjaro”

 1. So amazing you got to complete this climb with your mum!
 Kilimanjaro has recently become one of my top bucket list climbs and I am looking forward to challenge myself this way!
 Thank you for sharing so much valuable info and great job on completing this amazing climb! 💜